 - We will provide expert support and resources for students with SEN/D to fulfil their potential.

-- Our starting point is a whole-school approach to making provision for students with SEN/D: we make sure that all staff have the knowledge and skills to support all students with SEN/D in our school.
+- Our starting point is a whole-school approach to making provisions for students with SEN/D: we make sure that all staff have the knowledge and skills to support all students with SEN/D in our school.

 The Rainford High School SEND Information Report